irenedeni/tickets-grid-sample/README.md

-# Tickets sample - TNW
+# Tickets grids sample
+This is an example of a ticket panel component.
+This project uses React, Typescript and styled-components.

+## Start the app
 In the project directory, you can run:

 ### `yarn start`